hoangthuytruc/vhe-dataset/README.md

-# VHE: A New Dataset for Event Extraction from Vietnamese Historical Texts
+# VHE-dataset
-The dataset will be available after the paper is published.
+Dataset for PACLIC 2024 paper "VHE: A New Dataset for Event Extraction from Vietnamese Historical Texts".